IT-ess/tauri-plugin-mobile-sharetarget/README.md

 ### Svelte

-Here's a Svelte 5 snippet that uses the plugin to consume the queue when the app is launched or when it is focused.
+Here's a Svelte 5 snippet that uses the plugin to consume the queue automatically when the app is launched or when it is focused.
+This is the equivalent to the event based approach but we can retry to consume the queue if we missed an event for some reason.
 ```svelte
   import { popIntentQueueAndExtractText } from 'tauri-plugin-mobile-sharetarget-api';
   import { listen, type UnlistenFn } from '@tauri-apps/api/event';